virtualidentityag/gulp-frontend-boilerplate/README.md

 To disable certain tasks, simply set the specific task to false.
 At the moment the tasks that can be disabled are: "linting", "iconfont", "angular", "handlebars", "uglify", "cleanCss", "favicons", "cssStats".
 Per default all tasks are enabled.

+__uglifyExceptions__
+You can add files which should not be uglified during the uglify task (e.g. files that are already uglified)

+__externalResources__
+Add file paths of files that are needed for the build package.
+The path must be relative to each package inside node_modules.

 ##Patterns